SouthWest Early Learning

 Can I visit SWEL?

 We offer program tours each month.
-If you are interested in attending a tour, please contact us at 206-913-2980 or email our director at krojas@soundchild.org.
+If you are interested in attending a tour, please contact us at 206-913-2980 or email our director at Karina at krojas@soundchild.org.

 What are the qualifications of SWEL teachers?